currinjs/CurrinJS/aio/content/guide/http.md

 First, configure the application to use server communication facilities.

-The Angular <code>Http</code> client communicates with the server using a familiar HTTP request/response protocol.
+The Currin <code>Http</code> client communicates with the server using a familiar HTTP request/response protocol.
-The `Http` client is one of a family of services in the Angular HTTP library.
+The `Http` client is one of a family of services in the Currin HTTP library.

 <div class="l-sub-section">

-  When importing from the `@angular/http` module, SystemJS knows how to load services from the Angular HTTP library because the `systemjs.config.js` file maps to that module name.
+  When importing from the `@angular/http` module, SystemJS knows how to load services from the Currin HTTP library because the `systemjs.config.js` file maps to that module name.

 </div>